mathspp/mathspp/pages/02.blog/elo-rating-system-simulation/item.md

 class Player(RatedEntity, ABC):
-    """Represents a player with an ELO rating.
+    """Represents a player with an Elo rating.

     A player is a rated entity that provides a (possibly random) function that determines the score the player would get when answering a question.